This is my review of using SelfWealth over the past three years to buy shares in Australia.

 You can check out the comprehensive review I did on ShareSight Here, where I even got to chat to their content manager and ask him a bunch of curly questions.

-SelfWealth in my opinion is the best way for Aussies to buy shares, especially Australians on the path to Financial Independence.
-This is because of the low fees, and general no fuss, no rills, simple and easy to use system.
+SelfWealth in my opinion is one of the best way for Aussies to buy shares, especially Australians on the path to Financial Independence.
+This is because of the $9.50 flat-fee structure, and general no fuss, no frills, simple and easy to use system.

 If you think SelfWealth is the right choice for you, go ahead and create an account and see what its like – you have nothing to lose.
 You have the option to transfer your holdings from a previous broker or create a new investment account with them and just trial how it goes.

-Captain FI readers can even use this link to get their first 5 trades completely free, saving almost $47.50!
+Captain FI readers can even use this bonus sign up link to get a 90 day premium subscription trial for free ($60 value) as well as their first 5 trades completely free, ($47.50 value) saving over $100